 The intensity of these side effects varies depending on the person and should subside over time.

 Growing old doesn’t have to be synonymous with feeling worse in our bodies.
 With the help of science and experts in medical aesthetics, looking and feeling your best should be a breeze.

 Our highly-trained team of professionals at APT Medical Aesthetics can guide you through your decision-making process and help you achieve the best results if you choose to get estradiol hormone replacement therapy.

 Get in touch with us to book a free consultation.BACK TO ALL ARTICLES

 Contact APT Medical Aesthetics now.
 Whether you want to book an appointment, find out a bit more about our services, or want to simply ask a few questions, we would love to hear from you!

 Subscribe to our e-newsletter and be the first to hear about our latest news and promotions.

-APT Medical Aesthetics Ltd. is world-class private complete skin care clinic in the Greater Toronto Area of Ontario, serving Oakville, and Kitchener.
+APT Medical Aesthetics Ltd. is world-class private complete skin care clinic in the Greater Toronto Area of Ontario, serving Oakville.
 We

 provide our treatments in a safe, trusting, comfortable environment.
 Our clinic is pleased to offer the most advanced and comprehensive skin care solutions